kagant15/CRUD_UI_React/REAME.md

 TODO :
 	Get a hot reloader tool
-	Look into a linting tool
+	Look into a linting tool (example : ESLint) integrate tdd
-	integrate tdd
 	use markup script for readme

+	prevent adding of a new record until form is valid

 NOTES :
 	When using bootstrap in react I needed to include tbody otherwise bootstrap style would not be applied.
 Did not have this problem in angular